Nauru Soccer Federation: History

 The federation was relaunched as the Nauru Soccer Federation in 2023 under the auspices of the Nauru Olympic Committee with the goal of creating a grassroots soccer culture, fielding its first-ever national team, and eventually joining the Oceania Football Confederation and FIFA.
 In December 2023, Charlie Pomroy was announced as the national team manager while Gareth Johnson, Director of Football for Cambodian League 2 club Angkor City FC, joined as Head of Federation.
 Also joining the project was Paul Watson.
 Nauru native Kaz Cain served as President.
+Nauru's goal was to join the likes of the Federated States of Micronesia and the Marshall Islands in increasing participation in the sport in their countries.
+Johnson stated: "If we do not play at least one match in a Nauru kit I will see 2024 as a failure."

 On 14 March 2024, former Premier League striker Dave Kitson was announced as Nauru's national team manager and international ambassador.

+The Nauru Soccer Federation unveiled plans to organise a new regional sub-confederation, the Micronesia Football Federation, with other associations in Micronesia.
+Kiribati, the Federated States of Micronesia, Palau, Tuvalu and the Marshall Islands planned to participate, in addition to Nauru.

+In August 2025, the Nauru Soccer Federation announced their intention to provide every child under 14 with a football, creating a fundraiser campaign named 'One Child One Ball'.

+As of June 2026, the Nauru Soccer Federation had decided to delay attempts to organize a national football team and rather focus on creating a 'grassroots culture' in Nauru alongside identifying diaspora players in Fiji and Australia.
+They aim to use this as a pipeline to their future national team.

+As of June 2026 the Nauru Soccer Federation are working together with the Marshall Islands Soccer Federation, Niue Football Association, Kiribati Islands Football Association and other Micronesian nations to help develop football.